 Canoeing and Kayaking comes in many forms and can be enjoyed by all ages, from paddling down a simple flat river with friends taking in the scenery and stopping for a picnic, to surfing at the coast, paddling round islands at sea to playing canoe polo, racing down wild water or taking part in canoe slalom – there is something for everyone and paddlers from KKC take part in them all.

-Recreational canoeing : A large proportion of the club enjoys recreational, i.e. non-competitive, paddling.
-The club organises various trips to venues suitable for all ages and abilities.
-Regular places for flat-water paddling trips are the Pocklington canal, Frodingham Beck and the upper stretches of the River Hull, all suitable for even the most inexperienced of paddlers.
+A large proportion of our club members enjoy recreational paddling, focusing on non-competitive and enjoyable experiences on the water.
+We organise various trips to venues suitable for all ages and abilities.
+Some popular destinations for flat-water paddling trips include the Pocklington canal, Frodingham Beck, and the upper stretches of the River Hull.
+These locations are suitable for both experienced and inexperienced paddlers.

-Canoe slalom is one of the most spectacular watersports, demanding skill, stamina and courage.
-The aim is to run a rapid river course marked by "gates" fast, and without touching.
+Canoe slalom is an exhilarating paddlesport that demands skill, stamina, and courage.
+The objective is to navigate a rapid river course marked by "gates" quickly and accurately, without touching them.

-A "gate" is two poles, suspended over the water.
-Green and white gates are negotiated in a downstream direction, red and white gates upstream.
-A touch is penalised with 2 seconds added to the competitor's time.
-Missing a gate or doing it incorrectly costs 50 seconds - a wipeout in serious competition.
-Each competitor makes two runs down the course and the fastest run counts.
+A gate consists of two poles suspended over the water.
+Green and white gates are negotiated in a downstream direction, while red and white gates are tackled upstream.
+Each competitor aims to complete the course with the fastest time, as any contact with the gates incurs a penalty of 2 seconds added to their overall time.
+Missing or incorrectly navigating a gate results in a significant penalty of 50 seconds, which can be detrimental in serious competition.
+Each competitor gets two runs down the course, and their fastest run counts.

-Spectators at a canoe polo match, particularly if it is the first time they have watched such an event, are usually amazed at the speed and skill of the game, and usually quite alarmed at what constitute legitimate tackles!
-Canoe polo is played by teams of five (although there may be up to eight on a team squad, to allow for substitutes, etc.) and the basic aim is for them to pass the ball from player to player, by hand, and score in their opponents' goal while at the same time defending their own goal. ( For a more detailed explanation of the game, visit www.canoepolo.org.uk )
+Spectators attending a canoe polo match, especially if it's their first time witnessing such an event, are often amazed by the speed and skill of the game.
+The intensity of the matches and the nature of legitimate tackles can be quite alarming to newcomers.
+Canoe polo is played by teams of five players, although team squads may have up to eight members to allow for substitutes and other considerations.
+The primary objective is for teams to pass the ball from player to player, by hand, and score in their opponents' goal while simultaneously defending their own goal.

 Marathon competition is conducted in divisions; the lower divisions can use any sort of kayak (or canoe in canoe classes) but higher divisions use specialised marathon boats, long, narrow and VERY unstable when stationary!
 Kayaks can also be single (K1) or double (K2) and occasionally even K4; marathon canoes are also narrow and involve the paddler kneeling on one knee whilst paddling with a single-bladed paddle; again, classes are held for C1 and C2.